Too Pretty To Discard

-Elian worked together with a fish cooperative because harbours have their very own ‘beautiful waste stream’, fishnets to be more precise.
-Nets with intriguing colours and beautiful patterns with distinctive characteristics.
+Elian Beeker worked together with a fish cooperative, Beeker views harbours as having their very own ‘beautiful waste stream’, fishnets to be more precise.
+Nets with intriguing colours, beautiful patterns and distinctive characteristics.
 While fishermen repair and reuse their nets, at a certain point they are discarded.
 They get shipped to Lithuania for deconstructing and a small percentage is transported to Slovenia to make plastic threads or flakes for recycling.
 These fishnets are collected in a big container, used ones that have been in the ocean but also pieces that are unused because they are waste that occurs during the production of fishnets.
-Some pieces are too small to make a new big fishnet so they are as well seen as waste, even though they are unused.
+Some pieces are too small to make a new big fishnet so they are seen as waste, even though they are unused.
 While these net parts look like new, the nets that are taken from the ocean tell the story of where it has been.

 These fishnets are made of plastic (HDPE) which offers the possibility to melt them down.
 When done under the right circumstances, just below melting temperature, it releases less toxic gasses.
 Elian created a workbench with several elements to press an almost perfect shape into these flexible nets.
 By pressing and applying heat the tool deforms the plastic nets.
 Once cooled down, it leaves rigid pieces in the flexible nets.
 The melting tool can be used to press different shapes into the nets using different attachments.
 It almost becomes a stamp that you press into the nets, like a seal on a letter.